How Lagarde’s flippancy led to godsend for EU governments fighting Covid-19

 But the damage was already done.
 Italian and Spanish borrowing costs continued to soar.
 Only drastic action would do.

-Since the €750 billion package was announced, ten-year Italian, Spanish and Irish bond yields have subsequently halved to about 1.61 per cent, 0.75 per cent, and 0.24 per cent, respectively.
+Since the €750 billion package was announced, 10-year Italian, Spanish and Irish bond yields have subsequently halved to about 1.61 per cent, 0.75 per cent, and 0.24 per cent, respectively.

 In addition, the ECB signalled that it is prepared to ease a requirement to only buy bonds in proportion to the size of each individual euro zone economy.
 This will be a relief to southern European governments, and, to a lesser extent, Ireland’s National Treasury Management Agency (NTMA).